fsharp/fsharp.org/teaching/index.md

 ---
 layout: page
 title: Teaching F# | The F# Software Foundation
-headline: Using F# for teching
+headline: Using F# for teaching
 ---

 F# is a simple and expressive programming langauge.
 It can be described as statically typed